Docker Community Edition vs Enterprise Edition and Their Release Cycle

 Docker release cycle for all releases:

-The versioning scheme is tied into the date.
+The version scheme is tied into the date.
 For example, 17.03 means year 2017, month 3, which happens to be March.
+There’s also patch releases that could appear after the month, such as v17.03.2 but that’s not shown in the graphic.

 If you’re ready to learn and master Docker, the Dive Into Docker course is up to date and is fully compatible with the latest Docker features.